 Market research is the process of assessing the viability of a new service, marketing campaign or product through the use of research conducted with potential consumers.
 This research allows companies to discover and analyse previously unknown consumer opinions and feedback regarding their interest in the firm’s products or services.
 This research can be conducted in-house, but many firms lack the resources, expertise and panel size to gain any significant insights from research conducted this way.

 Another option available to firms is to use third party companies that have the expertise, panel size and resources available to conduct research on their behalf.
 This research is usually conducted through the use of surveys, product testing or focus groups, all of which have their own respective advantages and disadvantages.
+A trade off with this is the loss of control over data quality, you’re trusting that these panel providers are providing high quality human respondents and not just automated A/B bots that fill out surveys on mass.

 Respondents are the consumers being interviewed through the use of these surveys, focus groups or product tests and are usually compensated monetarily or through the distribution of product samples for their cooperation.